naina-neu/READ/README.md

 #### Step 8

-The listing of Registration Product Collection is displayed in Shopify Collections.
-Select ctp-clone-registration product
+Creation and listing of Registration Product Collection is displayed in Shopify 'Collections' tab section.
+Default if no collection will be displayed.
+User can create collections by clicking on 'Create Collection' button on thr right top menu.

 ![Alt text](/images/registeration/Collection_listing_step7.png?raw=true "Optional Title")